rubenprietodiaz/gmxQtools/README.md

 Check the original repository [PyMemDyn](https://github.com/GPCR-ModSim/pymemdyn) for requirements, installation and tutorials.
 The necessary arguments were included in submit.sh script in step 1.2.6, but you can modify pymemdyn.sh inside each folder with your preferences, or the generation of this script in `pym_setup.py`.

-### 3. Preparation of MD and FEP input files
+### 3. Preparation of MD
-If you have selected `--full_relax True` (by default) in PyMemDyn setup, MD and FEP directories can be generated.
-If you have selected `--full_relax False` in PyMemDyn setup, only a directory for FEP can be generated.

-Execute `setup_sim.py`
+For preparing the files for running an MD simulation, execute `setup_sim.py`.

 ```bash
         setup_sim [-C CLUSTER]